proveskit/Documentation/docs/core_documentation/hardware/battery_board.md

 # Overview
-The PROVES kit Battery Board was designed around
+The PROVES Kit Battery Board was baselined on the PyCubed battery board, but has since evolved into more of a fully fledged EPS board.
 ## Getting Started
 Currently there is one officially supported version of the batery board and one in development version: